-Axis Labels, as the name suggests are labels for the Categories and Values on your chart axes.
-Figure 1 below shows the default position of Axis labels for a Column chart.
-Category names, which show as labels on the Horizontal (Category) axis have been highlighted in blue.
-Similarly Values show as labels on the Vertical (Values) axis -- these are highlighted in red.
+Axis labels are like captions for categories and values on your chart axes.
+Figure 1, below shows the default position of axis labels for a column chart.
+Category names, which show as labels on the horizontal (category) axis have been highlighted in blue.
+Similarly, values show as labels on the vertical (values) axis, and these are highlighted in red.

-So where do these labels come from?
-Category axis labels reflect the Category names within your data (typically within an Excel sheet).
-Values on the other hand are determined by PowerPoint based upon the maximum value in your data -- the minimum value is always set to zero.
-Of course you can change the Minimum and Maximum values if you want.
+So, where do these labels come from?
+Category axis labels reflect category names within your data (typically within an Excel sheet).
+Values on the other hand are determined by PowerPoint based upon the maximum value in your data, and the minimum value is always set to zero.
+Of course you can change the minimum and maximum values if you want.

-- This opens the Format Axis dialog box, as shown in Figure 3.
+- Doing so opens the Format Axis dialog box, as shown in Figure 3, below.

 Figure 3: Format Axis dialog box

-In Figure 3 above, you can see all the Vertical axis' Scale options are set to default values -- we know so because the Auto check-box is selected for all these options.
-If you change the Maximum or Minimum value, or change the Major unit, you will see the Vertical Axis labels reflecting the changes you made.
+- In Figure 3 above, you can see all the vertical axis' Scale options are set to default values.
+We know so because the Auto check-box is selected for all these options.
+If you change the maximum or minimum values or change the major units, you will see the vertical axis labels reflecting the changes you made.

-Look at Figure 4 where we have set the Maximum value to 10 (highlighted in red) -- the Vertical Axis label automatically reflects this change, showing the Maximum value as 10 (highlighted in blue in Figure 4) -- compare this to the original chart shown in Figure 1.
+- Look at Figure 4, where we have set the Maximum value to 10 shown highlighted in red.
+The vertical axis label automatically reflects this change, showing the maximum value as 10 shown highlighted in blue in Figure 4.
+Compare this to the original chart shown in Figure 1, previously on this page.

-Now, look at Figure 5 where we have changed the Display units to Hundreds (highlighted in red).
-Notice that the Vertical Axis label now shows the changed display units (highlighted in blue within Figure 5).
+- Now, look at Figure 5, below where we have changed the Display units to Hundreds as shown highlighted in red.
+Notice that the vertical axis label now shows the changed display units as shown highlighted in blue within Figure 5.

-You can also change the Value Axis label to show as Currency.
-To do so, select the Number option in the sidebar (highlighted in green within Figure 6).
-Thereafter change the Category to Currency (highlighted in red within Figure 6) -- you can choose the Currency symbol you need, and also the decimal spaces.
-You can see that the resultant Value Axis label (highlighted in blue in Figure 6) is now set to Currency.
+- You can also change the value axis label to show as Currency.
+To do so, select the Number option in the sidebar as shown highlighted in green within Figure 6, below.
+Thereafter, change the Category to Currency as shown highlighted in red within Figure 6.
+You can choose the Currency symbol you need, and also the decimal spaces.
+You can see that the resultant value axis label shown highlighted in blue within Figure 6 is now set to Currency.

-You can similarly change the Value labels to show percentages, fractions, etc.
+- You can similarly change value labels to show percentages, fractions, etc.

-Now, let us learn how to change the Category Axis labels.
+Now, let us learn how to change category axis labels.

-- First select your chart -- then click the Edit button within the Charts tab of the Ribbon, as shown in Figure 7 (highlighted in red).
-This opens an instance of Excel with your chart data.
+- First select your chart.
+Then, click the Edit button within the Charts tab of the Ribbon, as shown highlighted in red within Figure 7, below.

 Figure 7: Edit button within Data group

-- Change the Category names within the Excel sheet -- type new names for the Categories as required.
-Look at Figure 8 where we have changed our category names (highlighted in red).
+- Doing so opens an instance of Excel with your chart data, as shown in Figure 8, below.
+Change category names within the Excel sheet, and type new names for categories as required.
+Look at Figure 8, where we have changed our category names as shown highlighted in red.

 Figure 8: Category names changed within the Excel sheet

-- Exit Excel -- the changes you make to the Category names in Excel will automatically be reflected in the Category axis labels on your chart within PowerPoint as shown in Figure 9 (highlighted in red) -- compare this to the original chart shown in Figure 1.
+- Now, exit Excel.
+Changes you made to category names in Excel will automatically be reflected in category axis labels on your chart within PowerPoint as shown highlighted in red within Figure 9, below.
+Compare this to the original chart shown in Figure 1, previously on this page.